 All non-appropriated funds are managed and grouped for budgetary purposes into several trust funds.
-Non-appropriated funds are funds derived by the University from revenue sources other than Commonwealth appropriations and include, for example, tuition starting in fiscal year 2017, student fees, gifts, grants, contracts and sponsored programs.
+Non-appropriated funds are funds derived by the University from revenue sources other than Commonwealth appropriations and include, for example, tuition, student fees, gifts, grants, contracts and sponsored programs.
 The University Trustees establish and collect certain student fees and charges, including charges for room and board.
 Non-appropriated funds are retained by the University.
-Approximately 78% and 75.0% of the University's operating and non-operating revenues for fiscal years 2019 and 2020, respectively, were non-appropriated.
+Approximately 76.6% and 75.4% of the University's operating and non-operating revenues for fiscal years 2020 and 2021, respectively, were non-appropriated.